ErickNavarroD/RAMEN/README.md

 ## Overview

-Regional Association of Methylome variability with the Exposome and geNome (RAMEN) is an R package which goal is to estimate the contribution of genetic variants and environmental exposures to DNA methylation variability at a genome-wide scale.
-RAMEN takes advantage of the fact that DNA methylation levels at nearby CpG sites are often correlated, and uses this information to identify Variable Methylated Loci (VML) from microarray DNA methylation data.
-Then, using genomic and exposomic data, it can identify which model out of the following explains best the DNA methylation variability at each VML: genetic (G), environmental (E), additive (G+E) or interactive (GxE).
+**Regional Association of Methylome variability with the Exposome and geNome** **(RAMEN)** is an R package which goal is to estimate the contribution of genetic variants and environmental exposures to loci with high DNA methylation (DNAme) variability at a genome-wide scale using population data.
+Characterizing the factors that contribute to DNAme variability is important because DNAme is a key epigenetic mechanism that regulates gene expression and plays an important role in development, disease, and environmental adaptation.

 RAMEN provides a Findable, Accesible, Interoperable and Reusable (FAIR) workflow to conduct gene-environment contribution analyses to